recumbent/playing-elm-shopping/Posts/010 - Load list from server.md

 Next step in the party games is to add a nullable aisle.

 Then we need to write back to the "server"

+Look to use the update function which will look like

+update functionToDoSomethingToAnItemListReturningModelCommaCommand rd

+so the function is a -> (b, Cmd c)

+If the rd is not success it returns (rd, Cmd.none)